RavenousLegs

 Flight from Kathmandu to Lukla

 After my conference, I made a quick visit to Thamel to buy some gears that I needed for the trek and I flew to Lukla the next early morning.
 The flight from Kathmandu to Lukla is known to be the most dangerous flights in the world.
 Lukla at the height of 2843m is the most dangerous airport with a tiny 527m long strip of runway.
 I was never too scared of these facts until I saw the locals bending down to pray for a safe flight before boarding.
 The 40-minute flight was a delight to my eyes as the little chartered flew between the snow clad mountains.
-The entire flying time kept me engaged as I felt close to the mountains even before I started trekking.
+The entire flying time kept me engaged as I felt close to the mountains even before I started trekking in Nepal.
 The landing was very short and quick as the Lukla airport is at height.

 Lukla, Nepal - world's most dangerous airport strip